 In the 1950s, the development of improved particle accelerators and particle detectors allowed scientists to study the impacts of atoms moving at high energies.
 Neutrons and protons were found to be hadrons, or composites of smaller particles called quarks.
 Standard models of nuclear physics were developed that successfully explained the properties of the nucleus in terms of these sub-atomic particles and the forces that govern their interactions.

 Fission and fusion are different types of nuclear reactions in which energy is released from the high-powered bonds between particles in the atomic nucleus.
 The atomic nucleus is most stable when binding energies between particles are strongest.
 This occurs with iron and nickel.
 For lighter atomic nuclei, energy can be extracted by combining these nuclei together, a process known as nuclear fusion.
-For nuclei heavier than those of iron or nickel, energy can be extracted by splitting them apart in a process called nuclear fission.
+For nuclei heavier than those of iron or nickel, energy can be extracted by splitting them apart in a

 In primatology, a fission-fusion society is one in which the social group, e.g. bonobo collectives of 100-strong, sleep in one locality together, but forage in small groups going off in different directions during the day.
 This form of social organization occurs in several other species of primates, though usually less organised and less social than bonobos (e.g. chimpanzees, hamadryas, gelada baboons, spider monkeys, and humans), most carnivores including the spotted hyena, African lion, and cetaceans such as bottlenose dolphins, ungulates such as deer, and fish such as guppies.
 These societies change frequently in their size and composition, making up a permanent social group called the 'parent group.'
 Permanent social networks consist of all individual members of a faunal community and often varies to track changes in their environment and based on individual animal dynamics.